hainayanda/Pharos/README.md

 }
 ```

-At the example above, every time `text` is set, it will automatically set the `textField.text`, and when `textField.text` is set it will automatically set the `text`.
+In the example above, every time `text` is set, it will automatically set the `textField.text`, and when `textField.text` is set it will automatically set the `text`.

 ## Filtering Subscription

-You can filter value by passing a closure that returning `Bool` value which indicated that value should be ignored:
+You can filter value by passing a closure that returns the `Bool` value which indicated that value should be ignored:

 ```swift
 class MyClass {